 - Slightly drier and more herbal

-- Less mineral/ambergris-leaning
+- Less mineral/ambergris-focused

 - A touch less expansive in projection